AI reconstruction of European weather from the Euro-Atlantic regimes: Introduction

 The existence of persistent modes of the atmospheric state suggests that large-scale atmospheric circulation can be systematically decomposed into a finite number of dominant states \citep{Rossby_1940}.
-Weather regimes (\ac{WR}), first introduced by \citet{rex_effect_1951}, are recurrent, quasi-stationary, and persistent states of atmospheric circulation \citep{hochman_atlantic-european_2021}.
+Weather regimes (\ac{WR}), first introduced by \citet{rex_effect_1951}, are recurrent, quasi-stationary, and persistent states of atmospheric circulation \citep{hochman_atlantic-european_2021}. \ac{WR} may be defined separately for the summer and winter seasons, in which case four \ac{WR} are optimal in the Euro-Atlantic sector \cite{michelangeli_weather_1995}, or over the entire year, in which case seven \ac{WR} are optimal \cite{grams_balancing_2017}.
 In the Euro-Atlantic sector, the \ac{WR} are strongly related to the \ac{NAO} \citep{michelangeli_weather_1995} and are known to exert considerable influence over the European weather \citep{van_der_wiel_influence_2019, trigo_circulation_2000, plaut_large-scale_2001, hall_north_2018, simpson_north_2024}\footnote{Some of the works mentioned here refer to different large-scale circulation patterns than \ac{WR}, but share similar ideas and comparable results.}.
 Their persistent nature \citep[see e.g.][for a related discussion]{strommen_topological_2023, mukhin_metastability_2024}, often influenced by teleconnection patterns \citep{roberts_euro-atlantic_2023,michel_link_2011}, opens up the possibility of extending the forecast horizon in Europe beyond the limit posed by the chaotic nature of the atmosphere \citep{ferranti_flow-dependent_2015, ferranti_how_2018}.
-This justifies the increasing interest in assessing the capability of \ac{NWP} \citep{ferranti_how_2018, bueler_year-round_2021} and statistical models \citep{nielsen_forecasting_2022, hall_complex_2019, chattopadhyay_predicting_2020, bommer_deep_2025} to forecast the transitions between large-scale circulation regimes in the sub-seasonal and seasonal timescales.
-However, while much research has focused on the study of the correlation and the impacts of the \ac{WR} on the European weather, the estimation of ground-level climate variables, such as temperature and precipitation, from Euro-Atlantic \ac{WR} remains largely unexplored and limited to linear methods, e.g. considering the mean surface weather variables associated with the dominant regime \citep{madonna_reconstructing_2021, roberts_euro-atlantic_2023}.
-Additionally, \citet{gerighausen_quantifying_2024} highlight the importance of intra-regime variability and suggest the use of continuous \ac{WR} indices to capture the regimes `subflavours' in place of the categorical classification commonly found in the literature \citep{madonna_reconstructing_2021, grams_balancing_2017, plaut_large-scale_2001, trigo_circulation_2000}.
+This justifies the increasing interest in assessing the capability of \ac{NWP} \citep{ferranti_how_2018, bueler_year-round_2021} and \ac{AI} models based on \ac{NN} architectures to forecast the transitions between large-scale circulation regimes in the sub-seasonal and seasonal timescales.
+In the sub-seasonal scale, deep learning models such as convolutional neural networks (CNNs) and recurrent neural networks (RNNs) have been successfully applied to enhance large-scale circulation regimes by capturing complex spatial and temporal dependencies in reanalysis data \citep{chattopadhyay_predicting_2020, nielsen_forecasting_2022}. \citet{bommer_deep_2025} introduce advanced machine learning approaches to improve sub-seasonal predictions of the \ac{WR} by leveraging teleconnection patterns, further enhancing forecast reliability and skill.
+On the seasonal scale, \citet{hall_complex_2019} use complex modeling techniques to address the data-scarce conditions typical of this scale, aiming to forecast the first three principal components derived from \ac{EOF} analysis in the North Atlantic region.